denisraslov/folderslint/README.md

 ![folderslint in action](https://raw.githubusercontent.com/denisraslov/folderslint/master/demo.png)

+✅ Easy configured in a single file

+✅ Flexible & Fast

+✅ Can be used with [lint-staged](https://github.com/okonet/lint-staged)

 ## Why

+*Make you project sctructure pretty by linting it* 🗂

 Directory structure rules are important part of any project.
 These rules help to raise clarity of the project and reduce its complexity.
 Having a clearly defined structure make developers always know where to put files and where to find them.
 If the project is big enough, it is necessary to avoid chaos in it.